mickgraham/meta-front-end-developer-professional-certificate/2. Programming with JavaScript/README.md

-# Course syllabus

-This course is the second of a series that aims to help you learn more about web development.

-In this course, you will explore the following:
+# Programming with JavaScript

+The course "Programming with JavaScript" provides a comprehensive introduction to JavaScript and its applications in web development.

 ## Module 1: Introduction to JavaScript